missingfaktor/lox-in-clojure/README.md

 - I didn't hand-roll a scanner and a parser.
 I used a parser combinator library instead.
 - I picked Lisp syntax for my version of Lox.

-# Why is this project named in Italian?

-When I created this repository, I had just finished binging on [Lemony Snicket's A Series of Unfortunate Events](https://en.wikipedia.org/wiki/A_Series_of_Unfortunate_Events_(TV_series)), and it left me thinking about Italian food.
-That's all. :spaghetti: